 6. An additional precondition for the assertion of warranty rights is that the buyer handled and stored the purchased goods properly and that the on-site installation, the relocation or other further processing was carried out in accordance with applicable specialist rules, technical guidelines, standards, the requirements of the approvals and our plant regulations, and in particular that the façade systems (facing bricks and retaining profiles of aluminium) were installed only according to the building approval of the German Institute for Building Technology (DIBT).

-10. The buyer shall give us the time and opportunity necessary for the outstanding subsequent performance and in particular, he shall hand over the objected goods for the purpose of examination.
-In the event of a replacement delivery, the buyer shall hand the defective goods over in accordance with the statutory regulations.
+9. The buyer shall give us the time and opportunity necessary for the outstanding subsequent performance and in particular, he shall hand over the objected goods for the purpose of examination.
+In the event of a replacement delivery, the buyer shall hand over the defective goods in accordance with the statutory regulations.
 Subsequent performance shall neither include the disassembling nor the reassembling of the defective goods, if this was not agreed upon initially.

-13. The buyer shall be entitled to rescind the purchase contract or to reduce the purchase price in the event that the subsequent performance failed or if a reasonable deadline, which will be set by the buyer to allow for the subsequent performance, expired to no avail or can be dispensed with according to the statutory regulations.
+12. The buyer shall be entitled to rescind the purchase contract or to reduce the purchase price in the event that the subsequent performance failed or if a reasonable deadline, which will be set by the buyer to allow for the subsequent performance, expired to no avail or can be dispensed with according to the statutory regulations.
 However, there is no right of rescission in case of an insignificant defect.

-§ 9 Other liability, damages
+§ 11 Other liability, damages

 2. We shall be liable for damages – for whatever legal reason – within the limits of fault-based liability in case of wilful intent and gross negligence.
 In case of simple negligence, we shall, subject to the statutory limitations of liability (such as the diligence we exercise for our own matters; insignificant breach of duty), be liable only

 2a. for damage resulting from injury to life, limb or health,